karoliskoncevicius/vim-sendtowindow/README.md

 In order to change the above key maps add the following to you *vimrc*:

     let g:sendtowindow_use_defaults=0

+And then remap the commands as you see fit.
+For example this would map all the commands to L, H, K and J respectively:

     nmap L <Plug>SendRight
     xmap L <Plug>SendRightV
     nmap H <Plug>SendLeft